 Although they are not as common in Texas as in Florida, you can spot these butterflies in California at least twice a year.
 This is because Texas is a migration destination and a migration route toward Mexico.

-This particular species of butterfly has a base color of orange, with black lines and black dots with white sections in the middle.
+This particular butterfly species has a base color of orange, with black lines and black dots with white sections in the middle.

-Its ventral underside has a darker brown coloring than the rest of its body.
+Its ventral underside is darker brown than the rest of its body.
 The brown portions of the wings also have numerous large white dots.

 The caterpillar stage of the fritillary butterfly shares some of the adult’s coloration.
-The larvae of this species have a coloring that ranges from orange to brown and is striped with black.
+This species’ larvae range from orange to brown and are striped with black.

 The larvae of this species consume passionflowers as their food source.
-Adults of certain species are the ones that secrete certain defensive odors when they sense that another animal may attack them.
+Adults of certain species secrete certain defensive odors when they sense that another animal may attack them.

 As the birds get closer, they emit an offensive odor.
 Both males and females possess glands that serve as a defense mechanism responsible for releasing odors from the accumulation of toxins in their host plants.